 The Bankruptcy Code requires that every Chapter 13 bankruptcy have a plan.
 It is a summary sent to your creditors that, in effect, tells them... "here are my financial problems and here is how I intend to fix them."
-Your judge and the Trustee, both of whom must approve your plan, consider the Chapter 13 plan as a contract between you and your creditors.
-The judges and Trustee take this very seriously and will insist that you abide by the terms of that contract, or in this case, the plan.
-If you don't have a copy of your plan, you should get one immediately and read through it and ask any questions you might have.
+Your judge, who must approve your plan, considers the Chapter 13 plan as a contract between you and your creditors.
+The judges take this very seriously and will insist that you abide by the terms of that contract, or in this case, the plan.
+If you don't have a copy of your plan, you should get one immediately and read through it.